|

 Private

-Equity Firm TPG
+Equity Firm TPG TPG,

 formerly Texas Pacific Group, is a private equity group with offices worldwide.